CesiumGS/3d-tiles/specification/Metadata/README.md

 [Enum properties](#enums) are denoted by `ENUM`.
 An enum property must additionally provide the ID of the specific enum it uses, referred to as its enum type (`enumType`).

+> **Implementation Note:** Developers of authoring tools should be aware that many JSON implementations support only numeric values that can be represented as IEEE-754 double precision floating point numbers.
+Floating point numbers should be representable as double precision IEEE-754 floats when encoded in JSON.
+When those numbers represent property values (such as `noData`, `min`, or `max`) having lower precision (e.g. single-precision float or 8-bit or 16-bit integer), the values should be rounded to the same precision in JSON to avoid any potential boundary mismatches.
+Numeric property values encoded in binary storage are unaffected by these limitations of JSON implementations.

 #### Normalized Values

 Normalized properties (`normalized`) provide a compact alternative to larger floating-point types.
 Normalized values are stored as integers, but when accessed are transformed to floating-point form according to the following rules: